-If you are following the rules of tradition, the bride's family is expected to bear the brunt of the expenses including the wedding dress, bridesmaids gifts (bridesmaids are, of course, still expected to buy their own dresses), the wedding planner (if there is one), the invitations, the flowers, the wedding reception, photography, the groom’s wedding ring, music, any pre-wedding day meals for the wedding party, accommodation for bridesmaids, and transportation for the wedding party and guests if needed.
+If you are following the rules of tradition, the bride's family is expected to bear the brunt of the expenses including the wedding dress, bridesmaids gifts (bridesmaids are still expected to buy their own dresses), the wedding planner or coordinator, the invitations, the flowers, the wedding reception, photography, the groom’s wedding ring, music, any pre-wedding day meals for the wedding party and transportation and lodging for the bride's family and bridesmaids, as well as transportation for wedding guests, if needed.

-First, ask them: "How do you want to be a part of wedding planning?” or "How do you feel about contributing to the wedding?”
+Have a heart-to-heart conversation about the wedding and ask them outright: “How do you feel about contributing to the wedding?” or "How would you want to be a part of wedding planning?”
 This is clear and polite.
-Don’t just throw out the payment idea at the last minute when all the bills need to be paid—this should be a long-term conversation that starts early on in the planning process.
+Be mindful of their own financial situation—the last thing you want to do is have your parents take on an undue financial burden just to fund your dream wedding—and definitely don’t wait until the last minute when all the bills need to be paid.
+This should be a long-term conversation that starts early on in the wedding planning process.

-Try not to compare how much each family is giving and definitely be careful when it comes to telling the families how much the other set is donating.
-Rachel Wilkerson of Lover.ly, a search engine that helps brides-to-be save on costs, writes, “Weddings bring up a lot of expectations and social pressure for parents; telling them exactly how much your partner's family can afford can really sting.
+A gift is a gift—be thankful for any and all contributions from your parents and any other family members, too.
+Avoid comparisons between how much each side is giving and definitely be careful when it comes to telling your respective families how much the other side is contributing.
+As Rachel Wilkerson of Lover.ly, a search engine that helps brides-to-be save on costs, explains, “Weddings bring up a lot of expectations and social pressure for parents; telling them exactly how much your partner's family can afford can really sting.
 So avoid mentioning it and try to keep the conversation focused on the number that makes them most comfortable.”